populse_mia.data_manager package

 Bases: object

-Class that handles all the projects that have been saved in the software.
+Handles all saved projects in the software.

 __init__()[source]